catch-the-vision-workshop/ssc-foreteller-group-5/README.md

-# SSC-Foreteller which actually tells the
+# SSC-Foreteller

 ## Overview

 We will be creating our very own weather forecast application.
-We will be covering a lot of topics, but no need to full grasp everything.
-Most of the things here will be covered again in other subjects like Programming 2, Web Dev 1, Wed Dev 2, Mobile App Dev
+We will be covering a lot of topics, but no need to fully grasp everything.
+Most of the topics here will be revisted again in other subjects such as ITE222, ITE120 , ITE220, ITE343

 ![](/assets/syn-pred1.png) ![](/assets/syn-pred2.png)